 Once you regain hold of your account, make sure to take all security measures to ensure your account’s security.
 Read this post titled Microsoft Account protection, login and security tips.

-If you keep getting the “It looks like someone else might be using your account” it is highly possible that the hacker still has access to your account.
+If you keep getting the “It looks like someone else might be using your account” message, it is highly possible that the hacker still has access to your account.
 Reset your password immediately and secure your account and other recovery accounts associated with it.
 Often, experienced hackers make back doors into your email account so that they can still access your account again after you reset your password.

 - Scan your computer for viruses and remove all the infected programs or files.
 At times, malware created by hackers is planted into your system as and when you download an otherwise neat software, and it sends information to hackers.